getify/You-Dont-Know-JS/scope-closures/ch4.md

 Node effectively wraps such code in a function, so that the `var` and `function` declarations are contained in that function's scope, **not** treated as global variables.

-Envision the above code as being processed by Node like this (illustrative, not actual):
+Envision the preceding code as being processed by Node like this (illustrative, not actual):

 ```js
 function Module(module,require,__dirname,...) {